Community Design & Active Living

 Quick build (e.g., Tactical Urbanism, Lighter/Quicker/Cheaper, Pop-ups, Placemaking, etc.) demonstration projects work to improve local communities through low-cost, scalable built environmental interventions to create long term change using paint and simple physical objects that can be cheaply purchased and quickly installed.
 Quick build projects are intended to deliver improved safety, new transportation choices, and better health outcomes by quickly implementing projects that promote walking, bicycling, and transit through safe, connected routes, and healthy community design.
 Quick build is a rapid implementation approach to community design that offers a way to gain public and government support for investing in permanent projects and includes treatments for walking, bicycling, and traffic-calming projects.

-In 2019, PAN partnered with the City & County of Honolulu, Ulupono, Farrington High School, Street Plans, Blue Zones, and neighbor island counties to implement a quick build project in Kalihi.
+In 2019, the PAN section partnered with the City & County of Honolulu, Ulupono, Farrington High School, Street Plans, and other partners to implement a quick build project in the Kalihi neighborhood of Oahu.
 This project enabled the state to test the quick build method and develop a program to encourage residents to identify areas of improvement and work through the process to improve it.

 Vision Zero